Stockflare/learn/_posts/2014-10-27-A5-how-to-stay-alert.markdown

 ### Conclusion

 There are two easy ways to get alerts.
 Though using a Watchlist of your stocks is the best way.
-And if something negative has occured at one of the stocks you own, then Stockflare is a great place for you to learn what alternatives there are.
+And if something negative has occurred at one of the stocks you own, then Stockflare is a great place for you to learn what alternatives there are.

 ### Presentation materials